Major Charles du Terme1

 Consanguinity Index=0.0%

-Sir Algernon William George Evans-Freke, 9th Baron Carbery was born on 9 September 1868.1 He was the son of Sir William Charles Evans-Freke, 8th Baron Carbery and Lady Victoria Cecil.2 He married Mary Toulmin, daughter of Henry Joseph Toulmin and Emma Louisa Wroughton, on 26 November 1890 at St. Margaret's Church, Westminster, London, England.3 He died on 12 June 1898 at age 29 at Westminster Hotel, West Malvern, Worcestershire, England.3 He was buried at Castle Freke, Rosscarbery, County Cork, Ireland.3
+Algernon William George Evans-Freke, 9th Baron Carbery was born on 9 September 1868.1 He was the son of William Charles Evans-Freke, 8th Baron Carbery and Lady Victoria Cecil.2 He married Mary Toulmin, daughter of Henry Joseph Toulmin and Emma Louisa Wroughton, on 26 November 1890 at St. Margaret's Church, Westminster, London, EnglandG.3 He died on 12 June 1898 at age 29 at Westminster Hotel, West Malvern, Worcestershire, EnglandG.3 He was buried at Castle Freke, Rosscarbery, County Cork, IrelandG.3

-Sir Algernon William George Evans-Freke, 9th Baron Carbery succeeded to the title of 5th Baronet Evans-Freke [I., 1768] on 7 November 1894.1 He succeeded to the title of 9th Baron Carbery, of Carbery, co.
-Cork [I., 1715] on 7 November 1894.1 He gained the rank of Lieutenant in the service of the 3rd Battalion, Northamptonshire Regiment.1 He held the office of Deputy Lieutenant (D.L.) of County Cork.1
+He succeeded as the 9th Baron Carbery, of Carbery, co.
+Cork [I., 1715] on 7 November 1894.1 He succeeded as the 5th Baronet Evans-Freke, of Castle Freke, co.
+Cork [I., 1768] on 7 November 1894.1 He gained the rank of Lieutenant in the 3rd Battalion, Northamptonshire Regiment.1 He held the office of Deputy Lieutenant (D.L.) of County Cork.1

-Children of Sir Algernon William George Evans-Freke, 9th Baron Carbery and Mary Toulmin
+Children of Algernon William George Evans-Freke, 9th Baron Carbery and Mary Toulmin

 Citations